afpineda/OpenSourceSimWheelESP32/doc/hardware/setups/setup8/Setup8_en.md

 # Ready to deploy design #8

 Read this document from start to end before building anything.
 Ensure you understand everything.

-This setup was not tested at the system level.
+**This setup has not been tested at the system level**.
+If you try, please, let me know.

 ## Hardware features

-- USB connectivity.
+- USB connectivity
-- Powered through USB cable
+- Power through USB cable
 - Relative rotary encoders (with push button): x4
 - Up to 21 additional push buttons